List of Publications (in reverse chronological order)

 (HYDRO-2012), December 7-8, 2012, IIT Bombay, Mumbai, India.

-hydrometeorological variables on basin scale drought status, In the Proceedings
+variables on basin scale drought status, In the Proceedings of 5th

 Maity R., R. Ojha,